benianus/NewsLetter/README.md

 Architecture: 3 tie architecture

-Pattern: trying to apply publisher subscriber pattern
+Pattern: trying to apply publisher subscriber pattern using events feature in C#